luceromendozab/Churn_Project/README.md

-# Project on Churn in Telecommunications
+# Churn Project
 ## How to Enhance Customer Retention : A Case Study Analysis

 ![imagen](https://github.com/luceromendozab/Churn_Project/blob/main/images/churn_rate.jpeg)

+# Introduction
 This is a Churn analysis project for a telecommunications company in California.
 The company provides phone and internet services to its customers, and this project analyzes customer churn data as well as other factors that may influence it.

-# Introduction
 Churn refers to the rate at which customers stop doing business with a company, and is a critical metric for evaluating a company's performance.
 Understanding the factors that influence churn is crucial to developing strategies that retain customers and reduce losses.

 We have also uploaded the data to a relational database using SQLalchemy for efficient data management and created a live demo of the churn prediction using the Streamlit web interface.
 Our goal is to provide the company with a comprehensive solution to improve customer retention and reduce churn.

 # Objetives

-- Develop a churn predictive model in Python using machine learning techniques to assist the company in retaining its customers and reducing losses.
+- Develop a churn predictive model in Python using Machine Learning Techniques to assist the company in retaining its customers and reducing losses.

 - Create a live demo of the churn prediction using the Streamlit web interface, so that the company can visualize the results and take appropriate measures.